Trevorcdn/BR-Helper/README.md

 # Usage
 After the looting phased concluded, click on the extension and hit start.
 A popup should appear claiming it had copy the list onto the clipboard.
 You are free to paste your list onto a notepad.

+# ToDo
+~Alphabet sort the list
+~Make the list have unique entries